-- (a) An Instructor shall be considered to be a Probationary Instructor during the Probationary Term which is the first 20 Teaching Months of employment by the Employer. - (b) During the Probationary Term, the Administrator shall evaluate the Probationary Instructor in accordance with the procedure described in Article 14 of this agreement and shall visit the classroom of each Probationary Instructor at least three times with at least 10 Working Days between each visit.
-The Administrator may provide additional support, including allocation of a teacher mentor, to assist a Probationary Instructor in understanding the School's culture and expectations. - (c) The Employer may arrange meetings with the Probationary Instructor to provide feedback and give the Probationary Instructor an opportunity to seek advice or guidance.
+- (a) An Instructor shall be considered to be a Probationary Instructor during the Probationary Term, which is the first 20 Teaching Months of employment by the Employer.
+However, if an Instructor has an FTE of less than 50% for a total of more than six months during their first 20 Teaching Months of employment, their Probationary Term shall be their first 30 Teaching Months of employment. - (b) The first 10 Teaching Months of employment as a Temporary Instructor shall count toward completion of the Probationary Term.
+During this period, the Temporary Instructor shall also be considered a Probationary Instructor.
+If a Temporary Instructor is subsequently offered and accepts an ongoing appointment, they will be required to complete the remaining balance of the Probationary Term. - (c) During the Probationary Term, the Administrator shall evaluate the Probationary Instructor in accordance with the procedure described in Article 14 of this agreement and shall visit the classroom of each Probationary Instructor at least three times with at least 10 Working Days between each visit.
+The Administrator may provide additional support, including allocation of a teacher mentor, to assist a Probationary Instructor in understanding the School's culture and expectations. - (d) The Employer may arrange meetings with the Probationary Instructor to provide feedback and give the Probationary Instructor an opportunity to seek advice or guidance.
 The Probationary Instructor may bring their teacher mentor to meetings.
-The meetings will be non-disciplinary. - (d) If as a result of the visits pursuant to Clause (b) above or otherwise, the Employer determines that: - (1) any aspect of the Probationary Instructor's conduct or performance is less than satisfactory, or otherwise inconsistent with the aspirations of the School; or - (2) any aspect of the learning situation in any of the Probationary Instructor's classes is less than satisfactory; or - (3) the Probationary Instructor is in any way unsuitable for continued employment in the School, the Employer may terminate the Probationary Instructor's employment at any time during the Probationary Term.
+The meetings will be non-disciplinary. - (e) If as a result of the visits pursuant to Clause (c) above or otherwise, the Employer determines that: - (1) any aspect of the Probationary Instructor's conduct or performance is less than satisfactory, or otherwise inconsistent with the aspirations of the School; or - (2) any aspect of the learning situation in any of the Probationary Instructor's classes is less than satisfactory; or - (3) the Probationary Instructor is in any way unsuitable for continued employment in the School, the Employer may terminate the Probationary Instructor's employment at any time during the Probationary Term.
 If a Probationary Instructor's employment is terminated without cause prior to the end of a School Year, the Instructor shall receive salary continuance for the following period, or until the end of the School Year, whichever occurs first:

-Length of Completed Service Salary Continuance
+Length of Completed ServiceSalary ContinuanceLess than 3 Teaching MonthsNil3 - 9 Teaching Months1 month

-Less than 3 Teaching Months Nil 3 - 9 Teaching Months 1 month 10 - 19 Teaching Months 3 months
+10 or more Teaching Months 3 months